Muhamad-Alichwan/Muhamad-Alichwan/README.md

 # Hello, I'm Muhamad Alichwan 👋

-I'm a Fresh Graduate of Informatics Engineering who is passionate about Data Science, AI, & ML , creating technology to elevate people, and building community.
+I'm a passionate about Data Science, AI, & ML , creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Python, R, SQL, and TensorFlow.

-## 🌱 I’m currently learning ...

-Now I'm in learning Microsoft AI Azure With Digitalent Program.

 ## 💬 Ask me about ...